lucassimao/decorebator-app/README.md

 # Decorebator App

-A contextual based memorization app for expand your vocabulary
+A contextual based memorization app for expanding your vocabulary

 ## Goal